Declan Jones: Career

-Declan began his career in karting in 2005.
+Jones began his career in karting in 2005.

-In 2013, at 17 years of age, Declan became one of the youngest ever winners in the British GT race series.
-Declan finished 2nd in the 2013 GT4 category.
+In 2013, at 17 years of age, Jones became one of the youngest ever winners in the British GT race series.
+Jones finished second in the 2013 GT4 category.

 Racing career

-Declan began Karting in 2005.
-Moving into cadet karts.
-Winning 4 out of 5 novice cups available.
-In 2007 Declan became mini max Hooton Park Champion, and took multiple wins at local club rounds.
+Jones began Karting in 2005, before later moving into cadet karts, where he won four out of five novice cups available.
+In 2007, Jones became mini max Hooton Park Champion, and took multiple wins at local club rounds.

-2008 Declan moved into Junior Max, becoming MBKC winter series champion at 3 sisters, Dragon Master winner at Gyg in Wales and gained 3rd in the Rotax Cup at 3 Sisters.
-Declan finished 2nd over all in the MBKC Championship.
+In 2008, Jones moved into Junior Max, becoming MBKC winter series champion at 3 sisters, Dragon Master winner at Gyg in Wales and gained third in the Rotax Cup at 3 Sisters.
+He finished second over all in the MBKC Championship.

-2009 Declan joined Junior Max. finishing 14th in Formula Kart Stars.
-The same season Declan finished 2nd in Dragon Master Cup.
-Declan also gained multiple club wins around the country.
+In 2009, Jones joined Junior Max. finishing 14th in Formula Kart Stars.
+The same season, he finished second in the Dragon Master Cup.
+He also gained multiple club wins around the country.

-In 2010 Declan continued in Junior Max and became MBKC winter series winner at 3 Sisters and 2nd overall in the championship as well as Dragon Master Cup winner at Gyg.
-Declan also gained multiple wins around the uk.
-He gained 15th in Super One Championship and joint 3rd in Formula Kart Start Championship.
-Also that season Declan became Cumbria O Plate winner and won the last round of Formula Kart Stars at Ellough Park.
+In 2010, Jones continued in Junior Max and became MBKC winter series winner at 3 Sisters and second overall in the championship as well as Dragon Master Cup winner at Gyg.
+He also gained multiple wins around the uk.
+He gained 15th in Super One Championship and joint third in Formula Kart Start Championship.
+Also that season, he became Cumbria O Plate winner and won the last round of Formula Kart Stars at Ellough Park.
 The 2010 season also gave Declan a taste of the future in the form of the Ginetta junior scholarship.
 Getting through to the last 12.

-2011 saw the eventual move from Karting.
-Joining the Ginetta Juniors and gaining multiple top 10 finishes.
-Ending a successful year in a very respectable 13th position in the championship.
+2011 saw the eventual move from karting to the Ginetta Juniors, where he earned multiple top-ten finishes.
+He ended a successful year in a respectable 13th position in the championship.

-In 2012 the ever confident Declan began racing in the VdeV Endurance Championship.
-The Dijon 2hr race saw a victory in his class, 3rd in prototypes and 6th overall.
+In 2012, Jones began racing in the VdeV Endurance Championship.
+The Dijon 2hr race saw a victory in his class, third in prototypes and sixth overall.

-2012 also witnessed Declan enter the Ginetta GT Supercup, The support race to the British Touring Car Championship.
-First time out at Oulton Park Declan put his car on pole by just over 7 tenths of a second and finished 3rd on the Sunday race.
-At Knockhill Declan finished 2nd and 3rd.
-At Rockingham Declan finished a 3rd and at Silverstone gained a 2nd and 1st.
-The last round at Brands Hatch saw Declan gain a 1st and 2nd and 3rd.
+2012 also witnessed Jones enter the Ginetta GT Supercup, the support race to the British Touring Car Championship.
+First time out at Oulton Park, he put his car on pole by just over seven tenths of a second and finished third on the Sunday race.
+At Knockhill, Jones finished second and third.
+At Rockingham, he finished a third and at Silverstone gained a second and first.
+The last round at Brands Hatch saw Jones gain a 1st and second and third.

-In 2013 and 2014 Declan raced in the British GT Championship.
+In 2013 and 2014, Jones raced in the British GT Championship.

-In 2017 Declan raced in the Ginetta GT4 Supercup.
+In 2017, Jones raced in the Ginetta GT4 Supercup.

-In 2018 Jones drove a Ginetta G55 GT4 with fellow-Ginetta driver Lucky Khera.
+In 2018, Jones drove a Ginetta G55 GT4 with fellow-Ginetta driver Lucky Khera.